databricks-solutions/brickhouse-brands-demo/DATABASE_SETUP.md

 # Database Setup Guide

-This guide will help you set up a PostgreSQL database for the Brickstore Brands application with FastAPI backend integration.
+This guide will help you set up a PostgreSQL database for the Brickhouse Brands application with FastAPI backend integration.

 ## Architecture Overview